Wyatt Earp: Relationship with Sadie Marcus

 Later in life, Josephine Sarah Marcus aggressively protected hers and Wyatt's privacy while in Tombstone.
-Marcus was deliberately vague about this period, causing modern researchers to question what she was hiding.
+Marcus deliberately remained vague about this period, prompting modern researchers to question what she was hiding.
 She said that she first visited Tombstone as part of the Pauline Markham Theater Troupe on December 1, 1879, for a one-week engagement, but modern researchers have not found any record that she was ever part of the theater company.
 The many contradictions in her story have led to considerable speculation about her past.

 Researchers have identified two women with similar names in the same region of the Arizona Territory whose lives bear many striking parallels.
 Sadie Mansfield and Sadie Marcus both made a stagecoach journey from San Francisco to Prescott, Arizona Territory; both traveled with a black woman named Julia; both were sexual partners with Behan; both were 19 years old, born in New York City, and had parents from Prussia.
 The only difference noted in the 1880 census is in their occupations: the Sadie who lived in San Francisco is listed as "At home", while the Sadie in Tip Top is recorded as a "Courtesan".
-Josephine said that her parents hid her activities, and they may have been covering for her when the census taker was a neighbor who knew the family.
+Marcus said that her parents hid her activities, and they may have been covering for her when the census taker was a neighbor who knew the family.

 Behan owned a saloon in Tip Top, Arizona, where he maintained a prostitute named Sadie Mansfield, and he moved to Tombstone in September 1880.
 "Sadie" was a popular nickname for "Sarah", and prostitutes commonly changed their first names.
 Sadie Mansfield, the Tip Top prostitute, may have returned to San Francisco and then rejoined Behan in Tombstone in September 1880 as Sadie Marcus, where they continued their relationship.

 In early 1881, Sadie found Behan in bed with the wife of a friend and kicked him out, although she still used the Behan surname through mid-year.
 Wyatt was in a relationship with Mattie Blaylock, a former prostitute.
 Earp named a mining claim he filed on February 16, 1880 "Mattie Blaylock".
 Modern researchers have found Blaylock listed as Earp's wife in the June 1880 census.
 She suffered from severe headaches and became addicted to laudanum, a commonly used opiate and painkiller, and later committed suicide.
 When Marcus learned that Stuart Lake had discovered the existence of Blaylock, she successfully demanded that he omit her from his book I Married Wyatt Earp.